How to Handle Angry Customer Calls in a Call Center?

 It is imperative that you master the art of handling angry and disgruntled customers in order to avoid negativity.

-Here are 12 tips that can help you to deal with angry customer calls on the phone in a call center or BPO with ease;
+Here are 12 tips that can help you to deal with angry caller on the phone in a call center or BPO with ease;

 1. Never take things personally